 Can I use dried chickpeas?

-For preparing the chickpea and arugula salad, I used canned chickpeas cooked in steam; if you prefer to use dried chickpeas, consider that to obtain 500 g of boiled chickpeas, you will need about 180 g of dried chickpeas.
-Soak them in plenty of water for at least 12 hours, even more if you have time, then put them in a pot with plenty of cold, unsalted water and bring to a boil.
-Cook for about 1 and a half hours, until they are tender, lightly salting them only about 10 minutes from the end of cooking.
-If you have a pressure cooker, you can reduce the cooking to 30 minutes from the whistle.
+For preparing the chickpea and arugula salad, I used canned chickpeas cooked in steam; if you prefer to use dried chickpeas, consider that to get 17.6 oz of boiled chickpeas, you’ll need about 6.3 oz of dried chickpeas.
+Soak them in plenty of water for at least 12 hours, longer if you have time, then put them in a pot with plenty of cold, unsalted water and bring to a boil.
+Cook for about 1.5 hours until tender, lightly salting them only about 10 minutes before the end of cooking.
+If you have a pressure cooker, you can reduce cooking time to 30 minutes after it starts whistling.